Louis de Noailles, 4th Duke of Noailles

 Louis de Noailles, 4th Duke of Noailles (21 April 1713 in Versailles – 22 August 1793 in Saint-Germain-en-Laye) was a French peer and Marshal of France.

 Early life

-He was the son of Françoise Charlotte d'Aubigné, niece of Madame de Maintenon, and a nephew of Marie Victoire de Noailles, daughter-in-law of Louis XIV of France.
+He was the son of Françoise Charlotte d'Aubigné, niece of Madame de Maintenon, and a nephew of Marie Victoire de Noailles, daughter-in-law of King Louis XIV.

 Career

 Louis bore the title of Duke of Ayen until his father's death in 1766 when he became Duke of Noailles.

 He served in most of the wars of the eighteenth century without particular distinction but was nevertheless made a Marshal of France in 1775.
 He refused to emigrate during the Revolution, and died from natural causes in August 1793, thus escaping the fate of the guillotine.

 The duke's widow, granddaughter, and daughter-in-law were guillotined on 22 July 1794, twenty-five days after his brother and sister, sister-in-law, their daughter-in-law, and niece had met the same fate.
 Another granddaughter, Adrienne, wife of Gilbert du Motier, marquis de La Fayette, was saved due to the efforts of James Monroe, then America's Minister to France.
 Adrienne and her husband are buried with the Noailles and the other nobles who fell to the guillotine at Picpus Cemetery.